 Our review was made primarily for the purpose of expressing a conclusion that there are no material modifications that should be made to the basic financial statements in order for them to be in conformity with the basis of accounting described in Note 1.
-The supplementary information, as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The supplementary information and Management's Discussion and Analysis, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information has not been subjected to the inquiry and analytical procedures applied in the review of the basic financial statements and we did not become aware of any material modifications that should be made to such information.